RedPillAnalytics/checkmate-examples-archive/obi/README.md

 To see all tasks and more detail, run gradlew tasks --all

 To see more detail about a task, run gradlew help --task <task>

-BUILD SUCCESSFUL in 2s
 ```

 Checkmate for OBI enables the following Task Groups:
-* **Checkmate Distribution**: Managing of different types of OBIEE *artifacts* of OBIEE content: *distribution files* and *BAR* files.
+* **Checkmate Distribution**: Management of *artifacts* of OBIEE content: *distribution files* and *BAR* files.
 Distribution files are the ZIP artifacts of OBIEE content that Checkmate generates.
 Depending on the workflow, a distribution contains a binary metadata repository, the full catalog, an archive represenetation of the `/Shared` folders of the catalog, incremental patches for both the repository and the catalog, and the results files from any regression tests run while building the artifact.
 We'll dive more into distirubtion files later on.
 BAR files are zip files that were introduced in OBIEE 12c.
 * **Checkmate Export**: Tasks that facilitate exporting content from an OBIEE instance into the build directory and eventually into source control.
 * **Checkmate Import**: Tasks that facilitate importing content into an OBIEE instance from source control, or from artifacts downloaded from Maven.
 * **Checkmate SCM**: Tasks for integrating 'checkout' and 'commit' workflows with [Git](https://git-scm.com).
 These tasks are for very complex workflows, and are generally unnecessary when using standard CI/CD processes.